Eric-qi/RDO-PTQ/README.md

 ## Overview
 We do not notice any publicly accessible materials for quantizing LIC and we try to provide some materials.
-We currently provides:
+We will provide:
 * **Literature Comparison:** data statistics about LIC quantization
 * **PTQ optimization:** task-oriented PTQ works and novel PTQ works
-* **A partial materials of the RDO-PTQ:** code, models, datasets
 * **Reproduction:** the reproduction and improvement of some quantization for LIC, SR (super-resoluation) and Image Classification
+* **RDO-PTQ:** A partial materials of code, models, datasets

 > **Note**: Due to the limitations of the capabilities, some errors and bugs are inevitable.
 Our goal is to provide some materials and data that are easy to use.